grpc/proposal/A29-xds-tls-security.md

 gRPC uses CDS to configure client side security and LDS for server side security as described in the sections below.
 The sections describe how the CDS or LDS updates are processed by gRPC.
 Note that gRPC always validates all security configurations in CDS or LDS regardless of whether an XdsChannelCredentials or XdsServerCredentials is in force.
+If validation fails on an update, the update is NACKed.

+An unsupported field is normally ignored.
+However if ignoring a field compromises security, or if the unsupported field affects how we interpret other fields, we NACK the update when the field is present.

-If validation fails, the update is NACKed.
-When an update is accepted the correponding security configuration in CDS or LDS is used if the corresponding Xds*Credentials is in force.
+When an update is accepted, the security configuration contained in that update is used if the application used Xds*Credentials.

 #### CDS for Client Side Security